 What does the course include?

 Producer Accelerator aims to inspire and invigorate the most dynamic, promising new producers in Scotland.
-The course took place across 4 days in November (11th and 12th) and December (9th and 10th) 2021 in the form of two 2-day workshops.
+The course will take place across 4 days in November (Thursday 10th and Friday 11th) and December (Thursday 8th and Friday 9th) 2022 in the form of two 2-day workshops.

 Sessions included masterclasses on: